Get useful tips, learn best practices and read the latest newsThe Whistlelink Blog

 2. Sexual harassment

-Again, this may sound obvious, but an understanding of what is actual sexual harassment varies across people, companies, and cultures.
+While many understand the concept of sexual harassment, definitions and perceptions of what is actual sexual harassment varies across people, workplaces, companies, and cultures.
 With such ambiguity, this type of misconduct can often go unreported.
-It covers not only harassment between co-workers, but also customers, suppliers, associates and more.
+Sexual harassment includes not only co-worker interaction but also misconduct involving customers, suppliers, external partners, and more.

 3. Abuse of power

-Pretty much workplace bullying.
-Abuse of power is when a person misuses their authority to intimidate or berate others.
+Abuse of power can manifest as workplace bullying, intimidation, or unfair treatment.
 This can take on so many forms and be difficult for people to reveal over concern of reprisal.
 A reporting channel is effective in uncovering such behaviour, especially if you are specific about what is unacceptable behaviour in your organisation.

 4. Falsifying documentation